ludvigla/RRST/README.md

 you can follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) simple steps to create a Personal Access Token and use this as the password.

-One the RRST GitHub repo has been downloaded, we can navigate into the RRST folder.
+One the RRST GitHub repo has been downloaded, we can navigate into the newly created folder.

 ```
 cd RRST